-Funded by a $15,000 Keep America Beautiful cigarette litter prevention program grant, the three-month initiative consists of cigarette waste receptacle and signage placement, radio public service announcements, social media promotion, educational video development, business signage placement, drink coaster outreach and pocket/car ash tray distribution.
-A total of 81 cigarette receptacles will be placed and educational outreach provided in public spaces near coastal water bodies of varying types.
+Funded by a $20,000 Keep America Beautiful cigarette litter prevention program grant, the latest initiative consists of cigarette waste receptacle placement, radio public service announcements, social media/video promotion, educational outreach, and messaged drink coaster outreach.
+The combined four-year effort results in a total of 342 public space receptacles placed in coastal Georgia.

-“Joining forces across Georgia’s coastal region to address cigarette litter in a project of this magnitude is huge,” said KGIB executive director Lea King-Badyna.
-“We aim to positively impact Georgia’s coast regarding cigarette litter and serve as a guidepost for other coastal communities around the nation.”
+“We are excited to continue the joining of forces across Georgia’s coastal region in addressing cigarette litter,” said KGIB executive director Lea King-Badyna.
+“With this project we aim to positively impact Georgia’s coast regarding cigarette litter and serve as a guidepost for other coastal communities around the nation.”

 For more Georgia’s Coast is Not an Ashtray program info, contact: Keep Golden Isles Beautiful, firstname.lastname@example.org or 912-279-1490 or log onto georgiascoastisnotanashtray.org